ishicodespace/movie-site/README.md

 # React + Vite using bun

-- if bun not installed : npm i -g bun
+- if bun not installed : bun install
+- check if installed : bun --version
-- if bun installed: bun dev or bun dev start
+- if bun installed: bun run dev or bun dev